cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 }
 ```
 ## Two Tries
-* chain contract result hamt trie: `ChainID`ContractResultStateRoot is the chain state hamt root; contract and results are connected in each state transition.
+* chain contract result hamt trie: ContractResultStateRoot is the chain state hamt root; contract and results are connected in each state transition.
-> future state ->`ChainID`ContractJSON
+> future state ->ContractJSON

-> `ChainID`ContractJSON -> `ChainID`SafetyContractResultStateRoot
+> ContractJSON -> SafetyContractResultStateRoot

 * file AMT: the root for AMT trie for chopping and storing the file.

 ## Five core processes
 > Hamt trie.
-  * A. Response with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
+  * A. Response with predicted ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
 One instatnce per connection to prevent ddos.
   * B. Collect votings from chain peers to discover the ChainID's safety state root. (single thread func)
 > Amt trie.
   * C. File Downloader. (download files and logging download data)